-The Sisters of the Good Samaritan (known affectionately as the Good Sams) were Australia’s first ‘home grown’ order of religious women, established in Sydney in 1857 by Archbishop Bede Polding.
-The Sisters take their name and inspiration from the Parable of the Good Samaritan.
-They share a commitment to be ‘neighbour’ to those in need, with a special focus on assisting vulnerable women and children.
+The Sisters of the Good Samaritan (or Good Sams) were Australia’s first ‘home grown’ order of religious women, established in Sydney in 1857 by Archbishop Bede Polding.
+They take their name and inspiration from the Parable of the Good Samaritan (Luke 10:29) and share a commitment to be ‘neighbour’ to those in need, with a special focus on assisting vulnerable women and children.